DC23/scriptabit/docs/usage/banking.rst

 field in the reward).

 The primary advantage of using a bank is that the gold is not lost on death.
-However, to reduce the advantage this provides, the scriptabit bank charges :ref:`banking-fees` on each transaction.
+However, to maintain some balance the scriptabit bank charges :ref:`banking-fees` on each transaction.

 Checking your balance